aws-samples/aws-modernization-with-dynatrace/content/50_lab_3/02_dynatrace_events.md

 ![image](/images/lab3-problemcard-events.png)

 Each event has a timestamp, event source, a few standardized fields (depending on the event type), and the option to add additional custom fields.
-See [this table](https://www.dynatrace.com/support/help/shortlink/api-events-post-event#parameters-mapping) for details.
+See <a href="https://www.dynatrace.com/support/help/shortlink/api-events-post-event#parameters-mapping" target="_blank">this table</a> for details.
 Here are two example events.
 NOTE the URL back to the pipeline making the change.

 ![image](/images/lab3-event-examples.png)